arthurysong/atribecalledarty.github.io/_posts/2019-12-02-programming_is_a_metaphor.markdown

 Do I want to just hide everything OR do I want to clear all the elements with info and then hide everything?

 I decided the best thing to do is to both hide the elements and actually clear all the information like the zipcode information, the city information and etc. I came to this decision because doing so accurately represents what the intent of the selected action is..
-Like although just simply hiding all the elements would be effectively doing the same thing, I thought, metaphorically, it made more sense that the DOM, although hidden, reflected what the page was showing..
+Like although just simply hiding all the elements would be effectively doing the same thing, I thought, metaphorically, it made more sense that the DOM, although hidden, reflected what action was selected..

-I thought this was important distinction because coding like Avi says is like creating metaphors.
+I thought this was an important distinction because coding like Avi says is like creating metaphors.
 We want our objects to be a metaphor, a representation of what the object is in real life.
 In that same way, our actions, in this case selecting '-' and the consequences of that action should properly reflect the intent.
-In this case selecting a blank city should clear all the info in the page.
+In this case selecting a blank city should both clear all the info in the elements and hide them.

 That was a fun and definitely challenging project that incorporated a lot of different things that I learned so far.
 I'm proud of myself and ready to move on to the next module!